ebobo/codex-react-electron/README.md

 ```

 The script builds the React frontend and then launches Electron.
 Converting DWG files requires `@mlightcad/libredwg-web`, which is included as a dependency.

+The Vite config sets a relative base path during builds so the bundled files load correctly when opened via `file://` by Electron.